-Synopsis: A rich white man (Cary Grant) and a young white woman (Doris Day) begin a relationship—but she wants marriage while he wants only an affair.
-In one comedic scene, Grant and his white friend (Gig Young) break into a motel room in order to find Day, but they end up interrupting a romantic tryst between a librarian, a white woman, and her would-be lover, a white man.
+Synopsis: A rich man (Cary Grant) and a young woman (Doris Day) begin a relationship—but she wants marriage while he wants only an affair.
+In one comedic scene, Grant and his friend (Gig Young) break into a motel room in order to find Day, but they end up interrupting a romantic tryst between a librarian and her would-be lover.

 Role Call: Barbara Collentine as Mrs. Smith—Comic Relief (female)

 Related post: That touch of mistaken identity in ‘That Touch of Mink’

 This Happy Breed (1944):

 Details: Dir.
 David Lean.
 Perf.
 Robert Newton, Celia Johnson, John Mills.
 Eagle-Lion/Universal, 1944.
 Based on the play by Noel Coward.

 Synopsis: This film follows one British family from the end of WWI (1919) through the start of WWII (1939).
 Aunt Sylvia (Alison Leggatt) is a maiden aunt who’s portrayed as a hypochondriac who is always complaining.
 She lives with her brother’s family and has declared herself too ill to work, but about 2/3 through the film, we learn she has been working at the library.

 Role Call: Alison Leggatt as Aunt Sylvia—Spinster Librarian

 This Was Paris, aka So This Was Paris (1942):